 I used these sites extensively when planning out time in Rome.

-Full of lots of insider tips the site is the work of an award-winning travel writer who lived in Rome for 4 years.
-I especially liked the pages on museums and art.
+Rome Revealed Full of lots of insider tips the site is the work of an award-winning travel writer who lived in Rome for four years.
+I especially liked the pages of museums and art.

-I think Rome is one of those cities that you enjoy more if you know something of its history.
-Sure it's amazing just to look at but the more you understand about how things worked and who the main leaders were the more meaningful everything becomes.
+I think Rome is one of those cities that you enjoy more if you know something about its history.
+Sure it’s impressive just to look at, but the more you understand about how things worked and who the main leaders were, the more meaningful everything becomes.